Secluded Botswana Itinerary

 Traveling by road, we cross the Chobe River into Botswana's Chobe National Park, famed for its vast elephant herds—a population that exceeds 70,000.
 On a private boat cruise down the river and its myriad channels, we sometimes see several hundred elephants in a single day.
 Waterbirds abound, including herons and storks, and hippos and crocodiles are on view along the muddy banks.
 Keep an eye out for egrets perched on the backs of elephants cooling off in the water.

 This afternoon, fly to the private Linyanti Wildlife Reserve, some of Africa's most dramatic big-game country.
 Its tree-dotted plains are home to lion, leopard, spotted hyena and African wild dog, as well as enormous elephant herds.
 We expect to encounter wildlife in thrilling proximity along the Linyanti River and surrounding environs.
-Spend time in a hide that faces the Linyanti Channel, elevating us close to elephants, hippos
+In the evenings, relax at our secluded camp, where well-appointed private tents evoke a nostalgic era of safari travel.
+Through the thorny acacia branches overhead we see more stars than we ever dreamed of, scattered across an impossibly black sky.

 Days 6–8: Linyanti / Okavango Delta—Exploring the Marsh

-Jacana Camp is located in the heart of the Okavango Delta, surrounded by a maze of wetlands that sustain many rare birds.
+Our exclusive safari camp is located in the heart of the Okavango Delta, surrounded by a maze of wetlands that sustain many rare birds.
 Look for the wattled crane, Pel’s fishing owl, jacana, rail, crake and moorhen.
 Following the reed-fringed channels, we may also spy water-adapted antelope such as red lechwe browsing in the grasses.
 Depending on water levels, we explore the constantly shifting marsh by mokoro, a traditional poled dugout canoe, offering a chance to observe wildlife at eye-level in complete quiet.
 We'll also hope to do a guided walk for an intimate perspective on the smaller wonders that surround us.
+Guests may add an optional 30-minute helicopter flight over the greater Okavango Delta (additional cost), with doors off for the most spectacular photography opportunities!

 Please note: Water levels and activities may vary based on fluctuating annual rainfall.

-Days 9–11: Southeast Okavango—Santawani Private Concession—Visit with Predator Researcher
+Days 9–11: Southeast Okavango—Santawani Private Concession—Predator Researcher Visit

 Day 12: Maun / Depart